Limited Scope Radiography

 The diploma program, created to meet the need for qualified health care professionals in rural Minnesota and North Dakota, is offered on our Detroit Lakes campus and includes 11 credits of clinical assignments.

-Graduates of the 47-credit LSR diploma program will be eligible to apply to and be accepted into the LSR to RT (Radiology Technology) Bridge program.
+Each year, up to 10 graduates of the 46-credit LSR diploma program will be accepted into the LSR to RT (Radiologic Technology) Bridge program.
 Through the bridge program, students who successfully complete one additional year of Radiology Technology curriculum will be eligible to sit for the national Radiologic Technology exam.

-The LSR program also provides expanded educational opportunities for graduates of other M State health care programs, such as Medical Assistant.
+The LSR program also provides expanded educational opportunities for graduates of other M State health care programs.

 Here is what you'll learn